|Bird Photography with a Flash|

 This Planalto Woodcreeper was shot in near dark in manual mode with an exposure time of 1/160 (selected for a hand-held shot), and brightened greatly.
 The photo is acceptable because the bird is uniformly colored without any reflective colors.
 A tanager photographed with this technique looked very artificially lit.

 This Black-billed Flycatcher was in acceptable light to photograph without a flash, and I am including both photos, first with flash.
 Both I think are good and which is better in my opinion is personal preference.
 Note the exposure time on the photos is 1/15 and 1/8.
 Sometimes the shorter exposure time for flash photos makes the difference.
-At 600mm, 1/15 is too long.
+At 600mm, both 1/8 and 1/15 are too long.